Utility bills and saving resources concept

 If you’re on a ‘default’ or ‘standard variable’ tariff, you’re likely paying too much.
 Even if your projected savings look to be less than £100, that is still money you could be using for other things.
 If you’re in that situation, you could be better off switching.

-The new price cap increase took effect in April 2021, so you’ll likely feel the benefits.
-If you’re wondering how to switch energy providers, good news, it couldn’t be easier to do!
+The new price cap increase took effect in July 2025, so you’ll likely feel the effects.